A bit about me...

 I am a registered, professionally accredited member of the National Counselling Society, and hold an Advanced Diploma in Integrative Counselling from a BACP accredited course.
 I've previously been an NHS midwife - DipHe Mid, a stop smoking specialist advisor and a holistic therapist - Dip IIHT.
 I also spent several years working as a counsellor with Kinergy, a Bristol based charity offering support to survivors of sexual abuse.

-I'm committed to ongoing professional development which has included subjects such as trauma, suicide, eating disorders, addiction, sandtray therapy, relationship work.
+I'm committed to ongoing professional development which has included subjects such as trauma, suicide, eating disorders, addiction, sand tray therapy, relationship work, autistic spectrum disorders and energy work.
 I also have knowledge and experience with working with medication.

 I've lived in both the UK and America where I have supported families through the birth process and early child raising and have twenty years of professional experience working in health related areas.